 The above code should see you right until the next batch of updates rolls out.
 You should try always to be at the latest stable release, unless this breaks your application, as this presents the best security for your application.

-Silicon Dales managed hosting clients get all of the above, and much more, performed for them, by our team in North Yorkshire, UK.
+Silicon Dales maintenance clients get all of the above, and much more, performed by experienced, accredited developers.